A systematic study of single molecule metallocenes with 4d and 3d transition metal atoms: Results and discussion

-The height of the anisotropy barrier of a molecular magnet is another important quantity of interest for spintronics applications, since it determines the stability of quantum ground states of a molecular magnet against thermal fluctuation.
-It is calculated from the difference in the SOC energy for the easy and hard magnetization axes.
-From Table~\ref{tab:MAE} we note that there is no obvious pattern in MAE for different metallocenes, suggesting a complex dependence of MAE on their system parameters.
-To address this issue, we focus on Eq.~\ref{E_so}, which shows that the SOC energy depends on the SOC parameter $\lambda$, the energy gap between the occupied and unoccupied $d$ levels, and the strength of the matrix element of $H_{SO}$ between these states.
+From Table~\ref{tab:MAE}, we note that there is no obvious pattern in MAE for different metallocenes, suggesting a complex dependence of MAE on their system parameters.
+To address this issue, we focus on Eq.~\ref{E_so}, which shows that the SOC energy depends on the SOC parameter $\lambda$, the energy gap between the occupied and unoccupied $d$ levels, and the strength of the matrix element of $H_\text{SO}$ between these states.
 The MAE results from a complex interplay among these three factors.
 To further elucidate, we consider Mo$^*$Cp$_2$ and Mo$^+$Cp$_2$.
 The SOC parameter for neutral Mo$^*$Cp$_2$ is about $\lambda \sim $ 86 meV, but for Mo$^+$Cp$_2$, $\lambda \sim $ 102 meV\cite{Koseki2019}.
-While $\lambda$ is larger for cation, the separation between the highest occupied and lowest unoccupied $d$-level is also larger, contributing to the lowering of SOC energy.
-To calculate the MAE, all matrix elements of $H_{SO}$ must be considered, which requires detailed knowledge of the spatial distribution of orbitals that are coupled by the Hamiltonian.
+Although $\lambda$ is larger for cation, the separation between the highest occupied and lowest unoccupied $d$-level is also larger, contributing to the lowering of SOC energy.
+To calculate MAE, all matrix elements of $H_\text{SO}$ must be considered, which requires detailed knowledge of the spatial distribution of orbitals that are coupled by the Hamiltonian.